Desparion7/Food-Recipe/README.md

 - public: This directory contains the publicly accessible files such as images, and other assets.
 - src: This directory contains the source code of the project.
 - api: This directory contains a file to communicate with API.
-- components: This directory houses the reusable components used in the application.
+- components: This directory houses components.
 - interface: This directory holds interfaces.
 - screens: This directory holds main page.
 - ui: This directory holds ui.